-In an earlier post, I showed how the JW religion is no different from curious cults that program members to lay down their lives for their beliefs – a cruel feat often perpetuated in the name of God.
-The Watchtower Society’s policy on blood transfusion is plagued with incoherence, fallacies, falsehoods and inconsistencies which need to be pointed out.
+In an earlier post, I showed how the Jehovah’s Witness religion is no different from curious cults that program members to lay down their lives for their fanatical beliefs – a cruel feat often perpetuated in the name of Jehovah.

 1921 – “Vaccination never prevented anything and never will, and is the most barbarous practice.
 We are in the last days; and the devil is slowly losing his hold, making a strenuous effort meanwhile to do all the damage he can … Use your rights as American citizens to forever abolish the devilish practice of vaccinations” (The Golden Age, Oct.
 12, 1921, 17).

-1952 – “Is vaccination a violation of God’s law forbidding the taking of blood into the system? … After consideration of the matter, it does not appear to us to be in violation of the everlasting covenant made with Noah, as set down in Genesis 9:4 nor contrary to God’s related commandment Leviticus 17:10-14” (The Watchtower, Dec.
+1952 – “Is vaccination a violation of God’s law forbidding the taking of blood into the system? … After consideration of the matter, it does not appear to us to be in violation of the everlasting covenant made with Noah, as set down in Genesis 9:4 nor contrary to God’s related commandment Leviticus 17:10-14″ (The Watchtower, Dec.
 15, 1952, 764).

 1967 – “Is there any Scriptural objection to donating one’s body for use in medical research to accepting organs for transplant from such a source? … Those who submit to such operations are thus living off the flesh of another human.
 That is cannibalistic.
-However, in allowing man to eat animal flesh Jehovah God did not grant permission for humans to try and perpetuate their lives by cannibalistically taking into their bodies human flesh whether chewed or in the form of whole organs or body parts taken from others” (The WT, Nov.
+However, in allowing man to eat animal flesh Jehovah God did not grant permission for humans to try and perpetuate their lives by cannibalistically taking into their bodies human flesh whether chewed or in the form of whole organs or body parts taken from others” (The Watchtower, Nov.
 15, 1967, 702).

 1980 – “Some Christians might feel that taking into their bodies any issue or body part from another human is cannibalistic … Other sincere Christians today may feel that the Bible does not definitely rule out medical transplant of human organs … It may be argued, though, that organ transplants are different from cannibalism since the ‘donor’ is not killed to supply food.
-There is no Biblical command pointedly forbidding the taking in of other human tissue” (The WT, Mar.
+There is no Biblical command pointedly forbidding the taking in of other human tissue” (The Watchtower, Mar.
 15, 1980, 31).

 They dogmatically make up critical doctrines and then turn around to refute them years later.
-With this policy reversals and back tracking, how can we be so sure they won’t rescind their stance once again in the future?
+With this policy reversals and backtracking, how can we be so sure they won’t rescind their stance once again in the future?

-When one considers how many JWs became physically blind because cornea transplant was forbidden; died because kidney, liver and bone marrow transplant were ruled as “cannibalism” or were delibilitated by preventable child diseases because Watchtower leaders forbade vaccinations when they were young, one needs to ask: When will Watchtower leaders accept responsibility for lives they have sacrificed on their altars of falsehood?
+When one considers how many Jehovah’s Witnesses became physically blind because Watchtower leaders forbade cornea transplant; those who died because kidney, liver and bone marrow transplant were ruled as “cannibalism” or those debilitated by preventable child diseases because vaccinations were forbidden, one needs to ask: When will Watchtower leaders accept responsibility for the lives they have sacrificed on their altars of falsehood?

-How can they even apologise to those they have goaded on to a Christless eternity with a bogus promise of a living in an earthly paradise as reward for blind loyalty?
+How can they even apologise to those they have goaded on to a Christless eternity with a bogus promise of living in an earthly paradise as a reward for blind loyalty?

 In Awake!
-No. 1, 2016 they state:
+No. 1, 2016 they stated: